leeinsunny/OrderAttack/README.md

    - The Google Maps platform was used to utilize the map API.

  - BackEnd
     - Firebase was used for app data storage and management.
     - Google login was facilitated through the use of Authentication.
     - Firestore was used to manage user and other data.
  - AI Model
-  -Tesseract replaces letters with text in photos taken from the gallery
+   - Tesseract replaces letters with text in photos taken from the gallery
    - Google Bert recognizes the text that Tesseract has replaced.

 ---